 More importantly, open shelving is efficient.
 There are no doors to obstruct you while moving around in the kitchen, which increases your working space.
 Moreover, everything on the shelves is easily accessible.

-Yes, you still have to be thoughtful about what you place on the shelves.
-Mismatching appliances can damage the overall aesthetics, making the entire design a big flop.
+Yes, you still have to be thoughtful about what you put on the shelves.
+Mismatched appliances can damage the overall aesthetics, making the entire design a disaster.

-The use of oak wood for cabinetry is slowly creeping back to the bathroom and kitchen.
+The use of oak wood for cabinetry is slowly creeping back into the bathroom and kitchen.
 In most cases, this design incorporates either driftwood or cerused finish.

 But where did this design originally come from?

-The use of oak wood for cabinetry traces its roots back to the ‘70s and early ‘90s.
+The use of oak wood for cabinetry dates back to the ‘70s and early ‘90s.
 These cabinets were common in a honey spice stain and were a mainstay in many kitchens.
-However, the 2000s saw other materials such as cherry and maple get more popular over oak wood.
+However, the 2000s saw other materials, such as cherry and maple, become more popular than oak wood.

 And even now, options such as painted MDF and wood veneer are the most popular.